makeplans/makeplans-api/readme.md

 All data is UTF-8.

+All examples and object attributes in this documentation are JSON.
+They are lowercase and use underscore as seperator.
+XML element names uses hypen instead of underscore (`created-at` instead of `created_at`).

 ### Output

 To specify JSON as output use HTTP-header `Accept: application/json`.
 Output can also be defined by using extension in the path: `/resources.json` but it is recommended to use `/resources` and specify output format in the HTTP-header.
 Multiple items is returned as an array.